ryan-m-hoskins/ryan-m-hoskins.github.io/index.md

 # Ryan Hoskins

 Hello, I'm Ryan!
-I'm a Computer Science student with an Associate in Engineering degree and will soon have a Bachelor degree in Computer Science with a concentration in Software Engineering.
+I'm a Computer Science student with an Associate in Engineering degree and recently completed a Bachelor's degree in Computer Science with a concentration in Software Engineering.
 This portfolio demonstrates the various soft skills, hard skills, and technical skills that I have developed over the course of the last four years, as shown in my capstone project.

 ## Capstone Project: Weight Tracking Application